georgiagibbs98/Coding-Girls/README.md

 <B>** Cautions: **</B>

 <p>
 For some reasons we have created 2 contact pages, one without css and one with css.
-At this moment, we only can link the index page with the without-css contact page, unfortunately we are unable to link the with-css contact page to our index.
+At this moment, we only can link the index page to the without-css contact page, unfortunately we are unable to link the with-css contact page to our index.

 Please click into the "jumbotron-narrow"folder" in order to review our beautifully designed contact page!